 In benchmarks on modern hardware, the overhead is in the low single digits of percent for typical workloads.
 Heavy automation that emits very large script blocks (multi-megabyte modules) sees more measurable impact because the channel write is synchronous.
 For everything else — interactive admin, scheduled tasks, normal scripting — the cost is not user-visible.

-Will obfuscation defeat 4104?
+Will obfuscation defeat Event ID 4104 logging?

 Not the common kinds.
 Base64 encoding, character substitution, and string concatenation are resolved by the parser before logging, so the 4104 contains the recovered source.
 Obfuscation that survives is the rarer kind that builds the eventual code through layered Invoke-Expression chains or runtime AST manipulation, and even then each layer produces its own 4104.
 The forensic question shifts from "what did this run" to "which 4104 has the final payload."